 Weekly Somatic Yoga Classes, Vipassana Meditation Courses and Training Programs

-All sessions are offered by donation.
-Pay what you can and donations are shared with The Brewery Mission and The Montreal Women’s Shelter to help those in need during these difficult times.
-Plus, no one will be turned away for lack of funds.
-These classes are for everyone to meet virtually, motivate each other, relax and embody health.
+No one will be turned away for lack of funds.
+These classes are for everyone to meet online, motivate each other, relax into alignment and embody health.
+Simply get in touch with me to make arrangements.
 Thank you and in solidarity, Allison

-Welcome to my website which is your gateway to intelligently practicing Yoga and Vipassana Meditation for your health and well-being.
+Welcome to my website.
+It is your gateway to intelligently practicing Soma Yoga and Vipassana Meditation for your health and well-being.
 To embody the practices, take a class with me online.
 We learn the deepest in community and through intentional repetition.
-Plus, support your home practice with my metta blogs and monthly newsletters.
+Or support your home practice with my metta blogs, a private session with me and monthly newsletters.

-I have been teaching Vinyasa Krama Yoga, Yoga therapeutics and meditation since 1995.
-For over twenty five years, I have guided classes and programs to help people integrate health and positive change in their lives.
-I am part of the team of therapists and teachers at Altermed Clinic NDG (5757 Monkland Avenue Montreal, H4A 1E8).
-My classes provide you with the scientifically proven methods of somatic balance and therapy.
-My classes heal the body, refresh the senses and centre your mind.
+I have been teaching Vinyasa Krama Yoga, Yoga Therapeutics and Vipassana Meditation since 1995.
+For over twenty five years, I have guided classes and training programs to support people integrate mindfulness based practices and positive psychology in their lives.
+For 17 years, I directed Ashtanga Yoga Montreal.
+Since 2017, I am part of the team of therapists at Altermed Clinic NDG.
+My classes provide you with the scientifically proven methods of somatic balance, mindfulness and yoga therapy.
+My classes are your opportunity to heal your body, refresh your senses and centre your mind.

-Monday mornings – 7:30 am to 8 am – Sunrise Vipassana Meditation
+Monday mornings – 7 am to 8 am – Sunrise Yoga and Vipassana Meditation

-Wednesday mornings – 7:30 am to 8 am – Sunrise Vipassana Meditation
+Wednesday mornings – 7 am to 8 am – Sunrise Yoga and Vipassana Meditation